 The Swedish Club is an independent, self-managed, mutual insurance association, headquartered in Gothenburg, Sweden, with registered branch offices in Hong Kong, Oslo and London and representative offices in Piraeus and Tokyo.

 The Club is owned and controlled by its members, the policy holders.
 Mutuality means that the Club's interests are identical to the collective interests of the members.

-The registered legal business name is Sveriges Ångfartygs Assurans Förening and its English registered name is The Swedish Club.
+The registered legal business name is Sveriges Ångfartygs Assurans Förening and its secondary registered name is The Swedish Club.

-The Company is registered and domiciled in Sweden and licensed by the Swedish financial supervisory authority (Finansinspektionen) to carry out Direct and Indirect Non-life insurance under the following classes:
+The Swedish Club is registered and domiciled in Sweden and licensed by the Swedish financial supervisory authority (Finansinspektionen) to carry out the following classes of non-life insurance: